 There’s no doubt that your business needs to be on Instagram.
-With the launch of the long-form video platform IGTV and Instagram announcing a growth of 1 billion monthly users (up from 800 million the six months previous) it’s fair to say that Instagram is set to dominate the social media landscape.
-So we’ve done our research, and because sharing is caring, here’s our Top 5 Instagram for business tips you can implement into your social media strategy right away.
+With the launch of the long-form video platform IGTV and Instagram announcing a growth of 1 billion monthly users (up from 800 million the six months previous), it’s fair to say that Instagram is set to dominate the social media landscape.
+So we’ve done our research, and because sharing is caring, here’s our Top 5 Instagram for business best practices you can implement into your social media strategy right away.

 Instagram for Business Tip #1: Create a Theme

 Choose a theme and stick to it.
-Whether that means you’re using a particular color scheme, posting multiple bikini butt-shots (can we not?😆), or uploading video rather than photos (redbull!) , create a plan right from the beginning and stick with it.
-We love using canva for quickly editing and re-sizing photos or adding text or graphics.
-Another great app is Preview which allows you to plan and view how your photos will look in their entirely on your feed.
-Need high quality images or video?
+Whether that means you’re using a particular color scheme, posting multiple bikini butt-shots (can we not?😆), or uploading video rather than photos (Redbull!), create a plan right from the beginning and stick with it.
+We love using Canva for quickly editing and re-sizing photos or adding text or graphics.
+Another great app is Preview which allows you to plan and view how your photos will look in their entirety on your feed.
+Need high-quality images or video?
 Try Pexels, they have a great selection of photos and videos and many of them are copyright free.

 Instagram for Business Tip #2: Use Contests

 We love using contests for marketing – it’s a great way to benefit from product sampling while quickly increasing followers and leads without being overly salesy.
 In fact, research from TailWind found accounts that hold Instagram contests grew their followers 70% faster.
 Popular Instagram contest strategies include asking followers to comment on a post to win, follow an Instagram account or tag a friend to enter.
 Hashtag contests are our favorite; simply ask your followers to upload a picture or video on IG with a specific hashtag to be entered to win.
 You can then display all the entries on your website, and easily keep track of your contestants.

 Instagram for Business Tip # 3: Turn existing Instagram posts into ads.